Sidhant Saraogi

 PhD Student, Georgetown University

-- circuit lower bounds for \(B_2\) and \(ACC^0\) circuits.
+- circuit lower bounds against various models of low-depth circuits.

 - algorithms and lower bounds for the AVOID problems which relate to finding explicit constructions for circuit lower bounds, rigid matrices, etc.